GayathriChilukala/GayathriChilukala/README.md

 <div align="center">

-### 💫 "The best way to predict the future is to invent it." - Alan Kay
+### 💫 “The best way to shape the future is not just to learn it—but to live it.” – Gayathri Chilukala

 **Let's build something amazing together!**